 Preheat a dutch oven or large soup pot using a high heat setting.
 I love my Le Creuset Dutch Oven for this, but any large soup pot will be fine!

 Add olive oil and the scallions.
 Stir so they don’t burn and let cook for 2 minutes.
-Add the 6 cups of broth and the corn cobs left over (you will add 4, even though the pic below only shows 3).
-Bring this all to a boil and then turn down to a simmer for 10 minutes.
-Then remove the corn cobs and discard.
-Turn off the heat.
+Then add the 6 cups of broth and the corn cobs left over (you will add 4, even though the pic below only shows 3).

 Add the corn kernels and the corn ‘cream’.
 Stir to combine, then bring to a soft boil and let cook for 5 minutes.

 While the corn cooks, in a separate bowl, mix the half and half with the cornstarch.
 Whisk together until the cornstart is dissolved and you have a smooth slurry.
 Then whisk the slurry into the soup and add the Turmeric and the Ground Pepper.
-Turn the heat back on, and bring back up to a simmer to thicken; about 4-5 minutes.
-Be sure to stir so that it doesn’t clump and thickens smoothly.

-Then using an immersion blender, blend the corn soup in the pot until it is smooth and the desired consistency.
 I like some texture, so I stop when it is smooth, but I can still see pieces of corn.
 You can also use a food processor or blender for this, but I love an immersion blender because it’s easier.
 You don’t have to transfer the soup to a blender, you simply place the immersion blender into the pot.
 It’s small too, so it makes for easy drawer storage and easy clean up.

 Remove from the heat and when the corn soup is cooled down, move it to the fridge to chill.
 Again, you can definitely eat this soup warm, it tastes amazing either way!